Stylusofneuron/Stylusofneuron/README.md

-# Hi I am sytlusofneuron
+# Hi I am stylusofneuron
 I am an aspiring neuroscientist.
 My goal is to understand brain by using bioogical and computational methods.
 I want to contribute to the opensource society by sharing my inventions and knowledge.
 I hope I will be able to programme and make automatas that will help people who shares my will, whom I consider to be the humans who are closest to me.